Average Billable Hours for Attorneys: What’s Realistic?

 Day-to-day tasks within CARET Legal

-Remember, these numbers don’t just represent time spent in court or with clients.
-They also include time spent on research, drafting legal documents, and other non-billable activities that are crucial to case preparation.
-So, while 1,900-2,000 billable hours might seem like a lot, it’s all part of the job description and vital to the successful operation of a law firm.
-All considered, let’s discuss the average billable hour requirement set by most law firms.
+Remember, these numbers don’t just mean time spent in court or with clients.
+It also includes time spent on research, drafting legal documents and other non-billable activities that are crucial to case preparation.
+So while 1,900-2,000 billable hours might seem like a lot, it’s all part of the job description and essential to the operation of a law firm.
+All things considered, let’s talk about the billable hour requirement set by most law firms.

 Billable Hours Recap report in CARET Legal

 Most law firms set a yearly billable hour target for their associates.
-This figure typically ranges between 1,700 and 2,300 hours, forming the average billable hour requirement.
+Using an attorney billable hours chart can help in systematically documenting and managing these targets.
+This number is usually between 1,700 to 2,300 hours which is the average billable hour requirement.

 CARET Legal time entries